-Assessment funds will be spent to provide specific benefits conferred or privileges granted directly to the assessed lodging businesses that are not provided to those not charged, and which do not exceed the reasonable cost of conferring the benefits or granting the privileges.
-The privileges and services provided with the OTBID funds are marketing, advertising, and sales available only to Assessed lodging businesses.
+Assessment funds will be spent on specific benefits conferred or privileges granted directly to the payors that are not provided to those not charged, and which do not exceed the reasonable cost to the City of conferring the benefits or granting the privileges.
+The privileges and services provided with the OTBID 2018 funds are marketing and advertising, sales, and special events programs available only to assessed businesses, which are designed to increase room night sales and revenue therefrom.
+A description of the proposed activities for the initial year of operation is below; the same activities are proposed for subsequent years.